TobikoData/sqlmesh/docs/concepts/models/overview.md

 ### partitioned_by
 - Partitioned by is an optional property for engines such as Spark or Hive that support partitioning.
 Use this to add additional columns to the time column partition key.

+### clustered_by
+- Clustered by is an optional property for engines such as Bigquery that support clustering.

 ### tags
 - Tags are one or more labels used to organize your models.